statisticalbiotechnology/and/percolator_code_notes.md

 ### Separation of Calculations and I/O
 Reading and outputting text occur everywhere as it is now.
 It would make it easier to maintin the code if most of the output was limited to a specific individual function, and the process of reading data from files were limited as well to its own place.

+### Unit Tests

+Whilst I'm aware that this is being considered in future updates, there are currently pretty much non-existent unit testing in place.
+Due to there being no unit tests, one does not dare to make modifications to the code.
+It is extremely easy to create bugs when programming.
+Unit tests makes it possible to check, for the most part, that modifications do not cause the code to malfunction.
+It would be very helpful if there were unit tests in place that checked that the output is correct.
+Thereby, if something is changed one can still know that the program works.